Logo

 Zelle Safety and How to Use It Wisely

-Zelle uses encryption and verification to protect your information, and you never share account numbers when you send money.
-Because transfers move quickly and usually can’t be reversed, send only to people and businesses you know and trust — there’s no purchase protection for authorized transactions.
+Zelle uses encryption and verification, and you generally don’t share account numbers when making a payment.
+Because transfers are typically fast and authorized payments usually can’t be reversed, only send to people or businesses you know and trust—there’s also no purchase protection for authorized transactions.

 Do I Need a Bank Account to Accept a Zelle Payment?

 Yes.
-To send or receive money with Zelle, you must connect a checking or savings account at a participating bank or credit union; Zelle is a bank‑account‑based network.
+You need a checking or savings account at a participating bank or credit union.
+Zelle operates as a bank-account-based network, so acceptance depends on linking to a supported financial institution.

 Which Banks Offer Zelle Inside Their Apps?

-Zelle reports availability in well over one thousand seven hundred banking apps.
-You can look up your institution inside Zelle’s database, but here are examples shuffled across major categories:
+Zelle is available through well over one thousand seven hundred banking apps.
+You can search for your institution in Zelle’s database.
+Examples across categories include:

 • Online bank — Ally Bank (digital-first platform)